Heat Pump Installation Considerations

 - Ground stands minimize noise, but can be susceptible to frost heaves if installed with inadequate drainage.

-- Wall mounts keep units away from rakes, shovels, and mowers, but can transmit noises inside.
-The noise can sound like the hum of a truck idling on the far side of the street.
+- Wall mounts keep units away from rakes, shovels, and mowers, but can transmit a low hum inside.

 - Multi-zone vs. single-zone systems